DFB-Pokal

-The DFB-Pokal (/de/), also known as the German Cup in English, is a German knockout football cup competition held annually by the German Football Association (DFB), and “Pokal” means “cup” in German.
+The DFB-Pokal (/de/), also known as the German Cup in English, is a German knockout football cup competition held annually by the German Football Association (DFB), and "Pokal" means "cup" in German.
 Sixty-four teams participate in the competition, including all clubs from the Bundesliga and the 2.
 Bundesliga along with the four best teams from the 3.
 Liga.
 It is considered the second-most important club title in German football after the Bundesliga championship.
 Taking place from August until May, the winner qualifies for the DFL-Supercup and the UEFA Europa League unless the winner already qualifies for the UEFA Champions League in the Bundesliga.

 The competition was founded in 1935, then called the Tschammer-Pokal.
 The first titleholders were 1.
 FC Nürnberg.
 In 1937, Schalke 04 were the first team to win the double.
 The Tschammer-Pokal was suspended in 1944 due to World War II and disbanded following the demise of Nazi Germany.
 In 1952–53, the cup was reinstated in West Germany as the DFB-Pokal, named after the DFB, and was won by Rot-Weiss Essen.
 (FDGB-Pokal, the East German equivalent, started in 1949 and operated through the 1991 season, when it merged with the DFB-Pokal).

-Bayern Munich have won a record 20 titles.
-The current holders are VfB Stuttgart, who beat Arminia Bielefeld 4–2 in the 2025 final to win their fourth title.
+Bayern Munich have won a record 21 titles.
+They are also the current holders, having beaten VfB Stuttgart 3–0 in the 2026 final.
 Fortuna Düsseldorf hold the record for most consecutive tournament game wins (18) between 1978 and 1981, winning the cup in 1979 and 1980.